What is an Attractive Nuisance?

 If you have questions about attractive nuisances, ask the attorneys at the McArthur Law Firm.
 We can represent your child’s interests in a premises liability lawsuit and get the compensation your family deserves.

 We offer legal representation statewide from our offices in Macon, Georgia.
 In the past, our clients have included residents of Atlanta, Albany and Columbus as well as Savannah and Augusta.
-Call 1-888-WE-FIGHT or contact us online to schedule your free initial consultation with a premises liability attorney.
+Call 478-238-1150 or contact us online to schedule your free initial consultation with a premises liability attorney.